Skip to main content

 Condition Datagen Model

-The model class helps you to generate the condition json files via DataGen.
+The model class helps you to generate the condition JSON files via DataGen.

 tip